jakubgiesler/VecZig/README.md

 var vector0 = Vec(type).init();
 var vector1 = Vec(i32).init();

-// or can be creating with new var vector2 = Vec(f32).new();
+// or can be initalized with
+var vector2 = Vec(f32).new();

 const MY_STRUCT = struct {